rcz7795/Telco-Customer-Churn-Prediction/README.md

-# Telecom-Customer-Churn-Prediction
+# Telco-Customer-Churn-Prediction

 ![ML](https://img.shields.io/badge/ML-Classification-blue.svg)

 ![logo](Snips/Logo.jpeg)

-## Business Objectives:
+## Business Objectives :

 The objective of the project is to create a machine learning model.
 We are doing a supervised learning and our aim is to do predict customer churn.